 Our Office of Disability Services is well equipped to support you as a student of Miami Law.
 It is very important to contact this office during the summer if you plan to request accommodations for fall semester or determine eligibility for accommodations.
 Click here to learn more.

-Do you want to live in a laid back environment or in a fast-paced urban setting?
-Are you willing to commute to the law school or are you looking to live less than a mile away?
 To help you understand the variety of housing options and neighborhoods, we have put together a video with testimonials about living in Coconut Grove, Coral Gables, South Miami, Brickell and Dadeland.
 Watch video.

 See what it is like to study at UM and live in Miami.
 Click here to view tour.